Veronica-Alfr/Veronica-Alfr/README.md

 ### Hey!
 I'm Veronica Alves 🐼, and I live in Brazil !!

+- 🎓 Formed by the Trybe school in Web Development
-- 👩‍💻 I am currently studying programming at Trybe school !
+- 👩‍💻 I am currently studying programming by myself !
 - 📧 Contact-me by email: veagalves@gmail.com

 <div align="center">